Part 1 of 2: For first time visitors:

 almost exclusively on

-Our office is located in Canada; our web site server is located in Texas; our
+Our office is located in Canada; our web site server is located in the U.S.; our

-Our staff live in either the U.S. or Canada.
+Our staff live in either Canada, the U.S., or New Zealand.

 Definition of religious tolerance: